mendix/docs/content/data-hub/data-hub-catalog/search.md

 	![](attachments/search/attributes-associations.png)

 	* **Name** – the name of the association that is exposed in the OData service contract
-	* **Navigates to** – the dataset the association is made with.
-Click the link to see the details of the associated dataset in the Catalog.
+	* **Navigates to** – the dataset the association is made with; click the link to see the details of the associated dataset in the Catalog.
 	* **Multiplicity** – the number of object at the other end of the association (0..1, 1 or *)

 You can perform the following actions from this screen: